Alia5/FSE/README.md

 # FSE #

-FSE is a (work in progress) cross platform 2D-Toolkit built on top of SFML and Box2D which could be used for Games and alike.
+FSE (FlatSpot-Engine) is a (work in progress) cross platform 2D-Toolkit built on top of SFML and Box2D which could be used for Games and alike.

 FSE is mainly created as a side project out of personal interest.

+I only have limited knowledge about game- / engine-programming and thus, this is probably not the most well though out code there is.
+Hence, this is licensed under WTFPL

 *Work in Progress*